illegal workers

 Employers’ duties to prevent illegal working:

 Employers have an important role to play in ensuring that their employees have the right to work in the UK.
-They do this by undertaking a simple 3 step right to work check.
+They do this by undertaking the simple 3 step Right to Work check.
+These steps are:

 What are the consequences of employing illegal workers?